Hunting Best Practices to Prevent the Spread of CWD

 - Do not cut through the spinal column except to remove the head.
 Use a dedicated knife for this specific purpose.

-- Clean knives and other equipment with a 50 per cent solution of household bleach and water (soak for at least 30 minutes, rinse and air dry).
+- Clean knives and other equipment with a 40 per cent solution of household bleach (two parts bleach to three parts water).
+Soak for at least five minutes, rinse and air dry.

 Hunters can help reduce the spread of CWD to new areas of the province.
 Carcasses should be field dressed and deboned near the harvest location or, if dressing/deboning at another site, transported no more than 80 km.